A Walk in Wales

 I'm going to take some virtual trips.
 Would you like to come along?
 Let's go to Wales.
 Wales, you say?
 Wales - where rain falls all the time?
 Yes, Wales.

 On a very sunny, hot morning in July we left our cozy room in Woodmancote, bravely setting our GPS (Sat Nav) for Lampeter, Wales.
 I wrote a little bit about the trip here.
 We arrived in the town of Brecon and thought to find a place to take a short walk before lunch.
-We trundled our rental car over the bridge (very narrow) and up through the winding streets out of town, looking for something that resembled the walking path we saw on our map.
+Our rental car trundled over the bridge (very narrow) and up through the winding streets out of town, looking for something that resembled the walking path we saw on our map.

 "Quick!
 Turn here!"
 And we veered sharply to the left, which isn't as dangerous as it sounds in Canada, because we were driving on the left hand side of the road already.
 Actually, we were in the middle of the road; there wasn't enough room for a left and a right lane.